llmrel/llmrel.github.io/call-for-papers.md

 **Notification of Acceptance:** October 9, 2024

 Submit your papers through our [submission portal](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/NeuroAI#tab-your-consoles).

+### **Spotlight Talks:**

+The top 3  highly scored submissions will be chosen for spotlight talks.

+**[Cortical Labs](https://corticallabs.com/)** will sponsor our workshop at NeurIPS 2024.
+Cortical Labs will cover the NeurIPS workshop registration fee for one student author of each of the **three spotlight papers** selected by our reviewers. **Additionally, one student author of the top paper will have their airfare covered.**

+We encourage early-career researchers to submit their work and take advantage of this opportunity.

 For further information and should you have any inquiries, please contact: [neuroai.neurips2024@gmail.com](mailto:neuroai.neurips2024@gmail.com)